mastercomfig/mastercomfig/docs/customization/modules.md

 ### MSAA Anti-aliasing

-Controls the main hardware based MSAA anti-aliasing (and CSAA, if you have an Nvidia card that supports it).
+Controls the main hardware based MSAA anti-aliasing (and CSAA, if you have an NVIDIA card that supports it).

 !!! warning
     On Linux and macOS, AMD cards will do a slow full clear when anti-aliasing is enabled!